Wu Wei Wifi Cafe

 From social networks to web design to driving traffic and initializing autoresponders, it can all be a little too much too soon.
 You learn fast enough to pare down and direct your focus.
 If not, you’ll quickly find yourself accomplishing very little, if anything at all.

-While technology, with its inherent benefits, can be a useful tool, it hides a dark side.
-There is something fundamentally unnatural about spending hours in front of a screen.
-A slow stalking malevolent serpent gradually makes its presence known soon after one embraces the digital world fulltime.
+While technology, with its inherent benefits, can be a helpful tool, it hides a very dark side.
+There is something fundamentally unnatural about spending countless hours in front of a screen.
+A slow stalking malevolent serpent gradually makes its presence known soon after one embraces the digital world full-time.

 This past year I have spent many an hour in front of my laptop working on my brand.
 During this time, I noticed a distinct change in my mental state—a slow but sure drift from symbiosis to psychological and physical imbalance.

 As is true with drugs, sex, and alcohol, dopamine can take on a very negative characteristic.

 Dopamine is the feel-good chemical that gets you high.
 That same high you feel when your post gets a “like” or “retweet.”

 Psychologists are quite aware of the negative impact this is having on young people.
 Whereas, before the digital age, children would turn to family and peers to affirm their self-worth, self-respect, and sense of belonging, social media has now coopted this role.

 As a result, we see increased rates of depression, anxiety, and, most tragically, suicide.

 More recently, studies have shown a direct correlation between various mental disorders in children and the overuse of technology.
 According to Richard Louv, columnist and member of the editorial advisory board for Parents magazine, decreased time spent in nature has resulted in what psychologists refer to as “Nature Deficit Disorder.”

 It’s not just dopamine that affects you adversely but overexposure to negative news stories that pop up in your browser.
 I don’t care how disciplined one thinks they are; it’s called clickbait for a good reason.